harel-coffee/UMODL-auto/README.md

 #### Discretization

 <pre><code>
-from UMODL_Discretization import EncodeDataset import pandas as pd
+from UMODL_Discretization import fit_transform
+import pandas as pd

 #Return the data transformed using UMODL
-encodedData=EncodeDataset(df,treatmentName,outcomeName,DesiredOutput='EncodedDataset')
+encodedData=fit_transform(df,treatmentName,outcomeName,DesiredOutput='EncodedDataset')

 #To return only the bounds.
 'Bounds' is a dictionary where each key is a variable name and each value is the bounds corresponding to the discretization of the variable
-Bounds=EncodeDataset(df,treatmentName,outcomeName,DesiredOutput='Bounds')
+Bounds=fit_transform(df,treatmentName,outcomeName,DesiredOutput='Bounds')
 </code></pre>

 ## Requirements